High-End Wetsuits borderline on being works of art. Who ever knew you could put so much engineering into pieces of neoprene?

 If you are a highly-proficient swimmer who hardly wants to remember that you have a wetsuit on, the Helix is a great option for you.
 If you want more of the security blanket of buoyancy and temp regulation, you may want to opt for the Xterra.
 You won’t go wrong with either, though.
 Here.

 At any given race, you will see quite a few Orca wetsuits.
 They are a brand that has been visible in triathlon since 1993, a pioneer in the world of making wetsuits specifically for triathlon.
 The wetsuit that we think has a place on our “best of” list is the Alpha, a wetsuit that is on par with the Xterra Vector price-wise.

+If you want thin, the Alpha might be your answer.
+It is the thinnest neoprene that we have found on the market, bottoming out at a mere .5 mm.
+That is about the thickness of a pin head.
+They can make it this thin because they line it with titanium to increase the strength.
 The Alpha is a great top-end wetsuit that offers the slimmest neoprene on the market.
-Just .5 mm in the arms – an amazing level of flexibility and thinness.
+The .5 mm is found mainly in the arms – an amazing level of flexibility and thinness.
 Those skin-light arms are aided by thicker neoprene in areas where movement and flexibility are less critical.
 You aren’t going to get the extra buoyancy of some of the other suits, but for those who are already good swimmers, this will be a sleek and fast wetsuit in the water.